POTS flare-up: Triggers, symptoms, and how to cope

 When to seek medical attention during a flare-up

-What to tell your doctor during a flare
+What to tell your doctor during a flare-up

 - When the flare started and how long it has lasted